jarun/buku/README.md

         $ buku -i 15012014 -w http://tuxdiary.com/about linux news, open source
         Title: [A journey with WordPress | TuxDiary] Added at index 15012014
-This option is useful in filling deleted indices from database manually.
 9. **Replace a tag** with new one:

         $ buku -r 'old tag' 'new tag'